- Idiom – Get your skates on or Put your skates on

-- Meaning – Hurry up.
+Meaning – Hurry up.
 This expression is used to tell someone to do something faster.
-The idiom Get your skates on is usually used as an order.
+This idiom is usually used as an order.

-- This idiom is common in the UK and Australia.
+This idiom is common in the UK and Australia.

-- The word skates in this idiom likely refers to roller skates or ice skates.
+The word skates in this idiom likely refers to roller skates or ice skates.
 Imagine someone moving quickly wearing a pair of skates.

 Here are some other expressions we can use to tell somebody to hurry up:

-- Get a move on – This expression is an order and is often used in an impolite way.
+- Get a move on (idiom) – This expression is an order and is often used in an impolite way.
 “Get a move on or we’ll be late!”

-- Get a wriggle on (UK) or Get a wiggle on (US)
+- Get a wriggle on (UK) or Get a wiggle on (US) (idiom) – Hurry up.

-- Make it snappy – A British idiom that is used to tell someone that they should do something immediately.
+- Make it snappy (idiom) – A British idiom that is used to tell someone that they should do something immediately.
 This expression is usually used in a humorous way.
 “Bring me a glass of water, and make it snappy!”

-- Shake a leg – This is an old-fashioned British idiom.
+- Shake a leg (idiom) – This is an old-fashioned British idiom.
 “Shake a leg or we’ll miss the bus.”

 Example: